 5 Formerly referred to the Horticultural Produce Commission Act 1988 the short title of which was changed to the Agricultural Produce Commission Act 1988 by the Horticultural Produce Commission Amendment Act 2000 s.
 5. The reference was changed under the Reprints Act 1984 s.
 7(3)(gb).

-6 Under the Public Sector Management Act 1994 the names of offices may be changed.
-This formerly read “Under Secretary for Lands” and on a previous reprint it was changed under the Reprints Act 1984 s.
-7(3)(h).
-At the time of this reprint the chief executive officer of the Department of Land Administration is called the Chief Executive.
+6 Footnote no longer applicable.

 7 Under the Acts Amendment (Public Service) Act 1987 s.
 31(1)(f) a reference in a written law to “Permanent Head” is, unless the contrary intention appears, to be construed as if it had been amended to be a reference to “chief executive officer”.
 This reference was amended under the Reprints Act 1984 s.
 7(5)(a).

 8 Under the Alteration of Statutory Designations Order (No. 2) 2001 a reference in a written law to the Department of Mines is read and construed as a reference to the Department of Mineral and Petroleum Resources.

-9 Under the Public Sector Management Act 1994 the names of departments may be changed.
-At the time of this reprint the former Department of Lands and Surveys is called the Department of Land Administration and its administrative head is called the Chief Executive.
-The reference was changed under the Reprints Act 1984 s.
-7(3)(h).
+9 Footnote no longer applicable.

 10 The Second Schedule was inserted by the Metric Conversion Amendment Act 1973.

 11 The Plant Diseases Amendment and Repeal Act 1981 s.
 6(2) and (3) and s.
 14 read as follows: